-In the largest case-control study of ALS and traffic-related air pollution of its kind to date, we used 3,939 ALS diagnoses in Denmark, pollutant predictions from a validated spatio-temporal, along with a Bayesian hierarchical structure to examine how increases in traffic-related pollutant concentrations, individually and combined, are associated with percentage change in odds of ALS diagnosis.
-We found that a standard deviation increase of 5-year concentration of traffic-related pollutants was associated with an increase in odds of ALS diagnosis, though not significant at a 95% credible interval level.
-We found that elemental carbon had the largest individual pollutant association with ALS diagnosis, with slight non-significant decreases in NOx and CO.
+In the largest case-control study of ALS and traffic-related air pollution to date, we used 3,939 ALS diagnoses in Denmark, pollutant predictions from well-validated spatio-temporal models, along with a Bayesian hierarchical structure to examine how increases in traffic-related pollutant concentrations, individually and combined, are associated with percentage change in odds of ALS diagnosis.
+We found that a standard deviation increase of 5-year concentration of traffic-related pollutants was associated with an increase in odds of ALS diagnosis, though not significant at the 95% credible interval level.
+We found that EC had the largest-in-magnitude independent association with ALS diagnosis, while the non-significant associations with NOx and CO were negative and smaller in magnitude.

 Traffic-related pollutants pose great danger to public health in many ways.9–21,39–41 Overall, while not significant at 95% CrI for 5-year averages, our results that indicate that traffic-related pollutants may also be associated with ALS diagnosis.
-That we found that total increases in traffic-related pollutants, and individually elemental carbon, were potentially positively associated with ALS diagnosis is plausible.
-A recent case-control study in the Netherlands used an unconditional logistic model to show that individual traffic-related ultrafine pollutants were associated with ALS diagnosis.36 Another case-control study in the Netherlands also found a significant association with PM2.5.37 A population-based study in New York State found an association with ALS and PM2.5,38 while another based in Catalonia, Spain found ALS cases clustered around key road infrastructure.59
+Our finding—that increases in traffic-related pollutants, and specifically elemental carbon, are potentially positively associated with ALS diagnosis—is plausible.
+A recent case-control study in the Netherlands used an unconditional logistic model and reported that ultrafine particles, another traffic emissions-related surrogate, were associated with ALS diagnosis.36 Another case-control study in the Netherlands also found a significant association with PM2.5.37 A population-based study in New York State found an association with ALS and PM2.5,38 while another based in Catalonia, Spain found ALS cases clustered around key road infrastructure.59 Although we did not find an association with PM2.5 in our study, our results are not directly comparable to those of the other studies, as our PM2.5 effect estimates capture the non-traffic PM2.5 components.

-Our results indicate that elemental carbon concentration, a large part of which comes from diesel combustion,60 has a high probability of a positive association with ALS diagnosis.
-A previous study of ALS diagnosis and occupation in Denmark found that those working in agriculture and construction, associated with exposure to diesel exhausts, were at higher relative risk than those in other employment.53 Truck drivers, for whom diesel exposure is common, are also at increased risk of sporadic ALS.61 Elemental carbon has been associated with inflammation,62 mitochondrial dysfunction63 and DNA damage,63,64 all of which are plausible pathways of neurodegeneration in the human body.
-Though our results did not find as strong an association with PM2.5 as previous studies did, our full model additionally contained constituents of PM2.5 in the model.
-We did not find a high probability of a positive association with NOx in our analyses, in contrast with a previous study, though that study did not include elemental carbon.36 NOx is also highly correlated with elemental carbon (0.95 to 0.96 in our findings).
+Our results indicate that EC exposure, a large part of which comes from diesel combustion,60 has a high probability of a positive association with ALS diagnosis.
+A previous study of ALS diagnosis and occupational exposures in Denmark found that those working in agriculture and construction, associated with exposure to diesel exhausts, were at higher relative risk than those in other employment.53 Truck drivers, for whom diesel exposure is common, are also at increased risk of sporadic ALS.61 EC has been associated with inflammation,62 mitochondrial dysfunction63 and DNA damage,63,64 all of which are plausible pathways of neurodegeneration in the human body.
+We did not find a high probability of a positive association with NOx in our analyses, in contrast with a previous study, though that study did not include EC.36 NOx is also highly correlated with EC (0.95 to 0.96 in our study), which is expected given that they are both combustion products commonly associated with traffic-related emissions in urban environments.